Sammie: 2005–2012: Sammie

-After taking a hiatus from the music industry to focus on school, the singer graduated from West Orange High School in Winter Garden, Florida at age 17 in 2005.
+After taking a hiatus from the music industry to focus on school, the singer graduated from West Orange High School in Winter Garden, Florida at age 18 in 2005.
 He signed to Dallas Austin's Rowdy Records, where he re-entered the studio with top producers Dallas Austin, Jazze Pha, and Bryan-Michael Cox for his second studio album, Sammie (2006).
 The album debuted at number 42 on the Billboard 200 chart.
 The first single "You Should Be My Girl", featuring YoungBloodz member Sean P, peaked at number 26 on the Top R&B/Hip-Hop Songs chart, while the second single "Come with Me" peaked at number 23 on the same chart.

 In 2008, Sammie was featured on Soulja Boy's hit single "Kiss Me thru the Phone", which peaked at number 3 on the Billboard Hot 100.
 Also in 2008, he released the single “One Way Street.”
 In 2012, he co-wrote the song "Next Breath" for singer Tank's fifth studio album, This Is How I Feel.
 Also in 2012, Sammie released his mixtape “Insomnia,” followed by “The Leigh Bush Project” EP in 2013.

 2016–present: Indigo, Coming of Age, Everlasting & Verzuz

 In January 2016, Sammie released his retail mixtape, Indigo via his own imprint StarCamp Music.
 His third album, Coming of Age was released in September 2017.
 His fourth album Everlasting was released in March 2019.
 In June 2019, Sammie embarked on “The Everlasting Tour” performing in intimate settings, giving his fans an up close experience.
 Sammie later dropped an EP called “Send Nudes” in December 2019.
 He also is in the lineup for The Millennium Tour 2020, joining headliner Omarion, Bow Wow, Pretty Ricky, Soulja Boy, Lloyd, Ashanti, and The Ying Yang Twins.
-In June of 2020, he released his fifth album, "Such Is Life".
+In June 2020, he released his fifth album, "Such Is Life".

-In June of 2022, Sammie participated in the musical web series Verzuz, where he shared the stage with his teammate Pleasure P, and opponents Bobby V and Ray J. Their performances went viral over social media after a string of mishaps on stage, but Sammie was favored by viewers who deemed him a 'winner' out of all the participants in their match.
+In June 2022, Sammie participated in the musical web series Verzuz, where he shared the stage with his teammate Pleasure P, and opponents Bobby V and Ray J. Their performances went viral over social media after a string of mishaps on stage, but Sammie was favored by viewers who deemed him a 'winner' out of all the participants in their match.
 This led him to go on a series of boasts on Instagram, where he was challenged by his teammate and opponents.
 This then led to many live streaming chats where the men discussed their flaws and success and eventually led to an idea to develop and form a supergroup named R.S.V.P.
 The group currently is in production stages and is working on releasing on EP later this year.